Skip to main content

 https://[your-server-name]/-/core/status

-If your server’s DNS name is example.morio.it , you could run this curl command to get the /status endpoint:
+If your server’s DNS name is example.morio.it, you could run the following curl command to get the /status endpoint:

 curl https://example.morio.it/-/core/status